There are a lot of pretty nice restaurants at Walt Disney World, and what is a vacation without sitting down to a delicious meal once or twice?

 It’s no secret that the Table Service restaurants at Disney World are not always the most budget-friendly options.
 In general, Quick Service is the way to go for a cheaper meal.
 But sometimes, you still want that sit-down experience without breaking the bank.

 Here are the least expensive Table Service meals in each Disney World park!

 We looked through all of the table-service options in each park and picked out which spots will bring you the least expensive eats (and we looked at three courses, too!).
 So check out the most budget-friendly dinner options in Disney World Table Service spots!

 The least expensive option in Magic Kingdom is going to be over at the Plaza Restaurant.
 This restaurant has slightly more elegant decor for the price, so it’s a great spot to give your wallet a break and still enjoy a fancier-feeling meal.

-Opt for the Seasonal Soup as an appetizer, the Plaza Club for your entree, and The Plaza Restaurant Sundae for dessert.
-Your total for the meal will come in at just $32.
+Opt for the Seasonal Soup as an appetizer, the Plaza Reuben for your entrée, and The Plaza Restaurant Sundae for dessert.
+Your total for the meal will come in at just $36.25.

 Teppan Edo or Tokyo Dining in Epcot

 Over in Epcot, sushi is where it’s at to find the cheapest meal!
 The Japan Pavilion is home to two authentic Japanese restaurants, Teppan Edo and Tokyo Dining.
 Both of these spots offer sushi for pretty low prices so you can put together an inexpensive meal!